-The Company adopted ASC 815-Derivatives and Hedging ("ASC 815") on January 1, 2009.
+The Company adopted ASC 815- Derivatives and Hedging ("ASC 815") on January 1, 2009.
 ASC 815 mandates a two-step process for evaluating whether an equity-linked financial instrument or embedded feature is indexed to the entity's own stock.
-It is effective for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years, which was our first quarter of 2009.
+It is effective for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years, which was the Company's first quarter of 2009.
 Most of the warrants issued by the Company contain a strike price adjustment feature, which upon adoption of ASC 815, changed the classification (from equity to liability) and the related accounting for warrants with a \$479,910 estimated fair value of as of January 1, 2009.
 An adjustment was made to remove \$486,564 from paid-in capital (the cumulative values of the warrants on their grant dates), a positive adjustment of \$6,654 was made to accumulated deficit, representing the gain on valuation from the grant date to January 1, 2009, and booked \$479,910 as a liability.

-The January 1, 2009 valuation was computed using the Black-Scholes valuation model based upon a 2.5 year expected term, an expected volatility of 63%, an exercise price of \$.46 per share, a stock price of \$.35, a zero dividend rate and a 1.37% risk free interest rate.
+The January 1, 2009 valuation was computed using the Black-Scholes valuation model based upon a 2.5-year expected term, an expected volatility of 63%, an exercise price of \$.46 per share, a stock price of \$.35, a zero dividend rate and a 1.37% risk free interest rate.
 Subsequent to January 1, 2009 these warrants were revalued at the end of each quarter and a gain or loss was recorded based upon their increase or decrease in value during the quarter.
-Likewise, new warrants that were issued during 2009 were valued, using the Black-Scholes valuation model on their date of grant and an entry was made to reduce paid-in capital and increase the liability for equity-linked financial instruments.
+Likewise, new warrants that were issued during 2009 and 2010 were valued, using the Black-Scholes valuation model on their date of grant and an entry was made to reduce paid-in capital and increase the liability for equity-linked financial instruments.
 These warrants were also re-valued at the end of each quarter based upon their expected life, the stock price, the exercise price, assumed dividend rate, expected volatility and risk free interest rate.
+A significant reduction in the liability was realized in 2010 primarily due to a reduction from \$.50 to \$.22 per share in the underlying share price.

-The inputs to the Black-Scholes model during 2009 were as follows:
+The inputs to the Black-Scholes model during 2009 and 2010 were as follows:

-Stock price \$.35 to \$.50
+Stock price \$ .22 to \$.50

-Exercise price \$.46 to \$.65
+Exercise price \$ .17 to \$.65

-Expected life 2.00 to 3.00 years
+Expected life 2.00 to 6.5 years

-Expected volatility 63% to 66%
+Expected volatility 59% to 67%

 Assumed dividend rate -%

-Risk free interest rate .895% to 1.375%
+Risk free interest rate .7 10% to 2.97%